ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 - **Question:** *Can you find on the gene cards page a regulatory factor of the gene that relates to the E2 treatment?
 (Hint: what was E2 again?)*
 - **Questions:** *Can you find on the gene cards page an association with MCF-7 cells?
 (Hint: what is MCF-7 for type of cell line?)*

 The answers to the questions should confirm that what we found with the expression analysis is in agreement with the biology behind it.
 If we go back to the output file, each line represents one gene, indicated by the gene symbol in the 2nd column.
 Because the table is ordered by FDR, the first column is the original position in the GTF file.
 The P-value, 6th column, is a probability that represents the chance to find the read counts that belong to the gene, given that they are from the same condition.
 The FDR is a multiple testing correction of the P-value and is usually used instead of the P-value.
 The lower this value, the less likely it is that the observed values are derived from the same condition.
-Thus, differentially expressed genes will have a low FDR and P-value for determining significance.
-To distinguish between differences considered to be caused by chance or by the different conditions, we make use of a cut-off, commonly set to ≤ 0.01 or ≤ 0.05.
+Thus, genes differentially expressed due to the conditions will have low FDR and P-values.
+To distinguish between differences considered to be caused by chance or by the different conditions, we make use of a cut-off, commonly set to ≤ 0.01 or ≤ 0.05, and classify genes with values lower than this threshold *significant*.

 In edgeR we already selected to only return those genes with a FDR ≤ 0.01.
-Hence, the number of lines in the history, minus 1 (header line) should give us the number of differentially expressed genes.
+Hence, the number of lines in the history, (minus 1; the header line) is the number of differentially expressed genes.

 - **Question:** *How many genes are significant differentially expressed between Control and E2?
 (Please fill this in into the table above)*